 Conservation status: Vulnerable

-Ocean parasites called Ommatokoita elongata are often attached to the eyes of Greenland sharks.
-The parasite tends to live in just one of the shark's eyes, but this can still render the shark partially blind.
+Ocean parasites called Ommatokoita elongata can render Greenland sharks partially blind.
+Ommatokoita elongata attach themselves to the eyes of Greenland sharks and can grow up to 1 inch (2.5 centimetres) long, according to the Encyclopedia of Life.
+The eye parasite tends to live in just one of the shark's eyes so they usually don't go completely blind.
 Because the sharks rely more on their other senses to catch prey in the dark ocean waters, the parasites don't seem to affect the sharks much, according to the Florida Museum of Natural History.

 How long do Greenland sharks live?

-Greenland sharks' exact life span is unknown, but they are considered the longest-living sharks, and the longest-living vertebrates, in the world.
-A 2016 study of the sharks' eye tissue published in the journal Science estimated that Greenland sharks have a maximum life span of at least 272 years.
-Researchers estimated that the oldest Greenland shark in that study was about 392 years old, but the estimate had a large margin of error of 120 years, which led to speculation that Greenland sharks could live to 512 years old.
+Greenland sharks' exact life span is unknown.
+A 2016 study published in the journal Science estimated that Greenland sharks have a maximum life span of at least 272 years, based on analysis of the sharks' eye tissue.
+Researchers estimated that the oldest Greenland shark in that study was about 392 years old, but the estimate had a margin of error of 120 years, which led to speculation that Greenland sharks could live to 512 years old.
 The estimated range hasn't been verified.

 "It's important to keep in mind there's some uncertainty with this estimate," Julius Nielsen, co-author of the 2016 paper, previously told Live Science.
 "But even the lowest part of the age range — at least 272 years — still makes Greenland sharks the longest-living vertebrate known to science."